Study: Post-Maria contracts go to mainland, not Puerto Rico

 He said that current contracts could be amended to include more Puerto Rico companies.

-A spokeswoman for the U.S. Federal Emergency Management Agency declined immediate comment, saying officials had not yet obtained a copy of the study.
+A spokeswoman for the U.S. Federal Emergency Management Agency declined immediate comment, saying officials have not read the study.

+Jenniffer Gonzalez, Puerto Rico's representative in Congress, said a federal law approved last month that provides incentives for federal agencies to employ Puerto Rican businesses should help generate more local jobs.

+"Now there's no excuse for this to keep happening," she said in a phone interview.

 Meanwhile, an analysis that Moody's Analytics published on Wednesday estimates that Puerto Rico's economy will rebound through early 2019 but then "come off its disaster relief-induced sugar high in 2020."
 The analysis assumes that at least $62 billion in overall disaster relief will be spent in Puerto Rico in the next decade.